fpvandoorn/hanabi-scratchpad/general.md

 ### Certain finesses

 * Be careful with certain finesses.
 If it is reasonable that the clue giver known the identity of their card, don't discard finesse position, but just play it.

+### Double ignitions

+* We like double ignitions, especially with trash 1s not on chop, but other trash might also work.
+* Ignitions are not delayed (unless respecting a delay cannot cost anything).